ams0187/Vupiter/minutes.md

   - manufacturability - Well we made it didn't we?
   - health and safety - Radiated emissions? idk on this one

-* Descions are made by vote with ties decided by?
+* Decisions are made by vote with ties decided by?
   In tie situation, team will discuss options and come to agreement.
-If no agreement reached, team leader is the tie beaker.
+If no agreement reached, team leader make final decision.

-* Discord will handle communication, meetings are wednesday mornings at 9.Meetings will be recorded by hand and posted on the website.
+* Discord will handle communication, meetings are Wednesday mornings at 9.
+Meetings will be recorded by hand and posted on the website.

 * SPARC lab and home shop are facilities to be used